suchanekj/CanSatGOSA/README.md

 * Inspired by qbcan library and hardware http://doc.open-cosmos.com/Qbcan_modular

 # Open Source / Contributors
-Betaflight is software that is **open source** and is available free of charge without warranty to all users.
+CanSat software that is **open source** and is available free of charge without warranty to all users.

 Current contributors:
 * Suchánek, Jakub (suchanekj)